What is conditional access?

 - Select the types of IP addresses by checking the respective boxes.

 - For users who connect to your network directly through their client computers, you can enable Static IP.

 - If your users connect through a proxy server, you can enable Proxy Server IP.

-- If your users connect through a VPN server, you can enable the VPN IPs.
+- If your users connect through a VPN server, you can enable the VPN IP.

 - For Static IPs, enter the range of IP addresses in the IP Range fields.
 Use the + icon to add more IP ranges.
-You can also enter individual IPs and use * as the wildcard character for selecting a whole class of IP.
+You can also enter individual IPs and use * as the wildcard character for selecting an entire class of IP.

 - Select the Computers checkbox and then click on the + icon.